hpowell20/cs2063-master/Fall2024/labs/Lab2/README.md

 developer documentation:
 	* https://developer.android.com/guide/components/activities/activity-lifecycle.html

-* Make sure you have access to the 3 button navigation system
+* Starting from Android 10 the default behaviour is to use full-screen navigational gestures.
+Make sure you have access to the 3 button navigation system
-	* Starting from Android 10 the default behaviour is to use full-screen navigational gestures
+	* Additional information can be found [here](https://support.google.com/android/answer/9079644?hl=en)
 	* We will look at ways to implement the device's soft-key back button in the next lab

 #### Objectives